India's 'invisible' home garment workers exploited by fashion brands

 These workers are involved in the many stages of garment production - from cutting sleeves to stitching buttons, embroidery, bead work and giving other “finishing touches” to items of clothing.

-The new research, which focused on India’s home-based workers, showed that most are women and girls from minority or marginalised communities.
+The new research, which focused on India’s home-based workers, showed that most are women and girls from minority or marginalized communities.

 The “robust profits” global retailers enjoy and the inexpensive clothing that consumers then wear, is partly due to the “penny wage” and exploitation endured by these workers in India, the report said.